Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Calculus rules

-We recall the following result, which is an important fact in view of the proof of Theo. \ref{theo: MReps}. \begin{theorem}[{\cite[Theo.
+is called $\rho$-\textit{conjugate} of $f$ at $u\in \X$ (when $\rho=0$ we obtain the definition of the conjugate as defined in convex analysis and in this case we omit the subscript).\\ \end{definition} We recall the following result, which is an important fact in view of the proof of Theo. \ref{theo: MReps}.\\ \begin{theorem}[{\cite[Theo.
 3]{rockafellar1966extension} }] Let $\X$ be a Hilbert space.
 Let $\fonc{f_0,\,f_1}{\X}{(-\infty,+\infty]}$ be proper convex functions.
 Assume that $\dom f_0\cap \dom f_1$ contains a point at which either $f_0$ or $f_1$ is continuous.
 Then, for all $s,\,x\in\X$ we have

 \end{theorem} \begin{remark} By \cite[Theo.
 15.3 (Attouch–Br\'ezis Theorem)]{Bauschke2017}, \cite{ attouch1986duality} , $(a)$ of Theo. \ref{th: rockafellar theorem 3} can be proved under the assumption that $f_0$ and $f_1$ are convex proper lsc functions such that the conical hull of $\dom f_0- \dom f_1$ is a closed linear subspace, i.e.,